2017 Report to Congress on the Status of U.S. Fisheries

 Adapting for the Future

-NOAA Fisheries, the regional fishery management councils, and our many partners continue to build on the United States’ successful fisheries management approach by implementing tools and advancing policies that will help us meet the challenges of today and tomorrow.
+NOAA Fisheries, the councils, and our partners continue to build on the United States’ successful management approach by advancing policies.

 Collectively, we are working harder than ever to meet our conservation goals in a way that maximizes revenue, increases fishing opportunities, and reduces regulatory burdens on the industry.
 In 2017, we sought and reviewed input from the public on unnecessary, ineffective, or costly regulations.
-In 2018, in conjunction with the councils, we will review all of our fishery regulations to identify those that should be removed or revised to further reduce regulatory constraints and optimize fishery benefits.
+In 2018, we will review all of our fishery regulations to further reduce regulatory constraints and optimize fishery benefits.

 Other advancements include expanding the use of electronic monitoring programs to improve fishery data collection.
 Currently, nine fisheries across the country have implemented electronic monitoring programs to improve compliance and catch accounting and to reduce discards.
 NOAA Fisheries is also transforming how we collect data aboard research vessels.
 For example, an integrated biological and oceanographic data system has reduced errors and made data available to managers within weeks rather than months.
 New towed underwater cameras collect fisheries data without damaging habitat or extracting resources.
 These advances and others are improving the quality and timeliness of data used in stock assessments.